qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `frame_block` Block tag or block id.
 Specifies the portal frame block.
 * `generate_frame_if_not_found` Boolean.

-Using datapack-provided tags is a little bit weird.
-For example, you have `data/minecraft/tags/blocks/namespace/mytag.json` then the tag is `minecraft:namespace/mytag`
+About custom block tags: if you have `data/minecraft/tags/blocks/namespace/mytag.json` then the tag is `minecraft:namespace/mytag`

 #### `type` : `imm_ptl:flipping_floor_square`
 The portal must be horizontal and the shape must be a square.
 The generated portal will be one-faced and has a rotating transformation of 180 degrees around the X-axis.
 The "world inside portal" is flipped.
 And the generated portal will have motion affinity 0.1, which means that the player will be accelerated when touching the portal.
 Unlike the other forms, the blocks above the frame and the blocks below the area can also be specified.